Today, we’re continuing to forge new paths with industry-leading innovation to deliver a cutting-edge SDN experience.

 Let’s take a look at three ways it’s changed.

 It connects you faster and further

-Thanks to Telstra’s world-first, API-based integration of Equinix Cloud Exchange (ECX) FabricTM into TPN, customers can now connect into a global ecosystem of more than 60 cloud service providers in just a few clicks and as little as 2 minutes.
+Thanks to Telstra’s world-first, API-based integration of Equinix Cloud Exchange (ECX) FabricTM into TPN, customers can now have automated connectivity to global leading cloud providers AWS, Microsoft Azure, Google and Oracle in just a few clicks and as little as 2 minutes.
 Users will also be able to access Equinix’s ecosystems of partners, including 60+ providers in eight markets in the same interface.

 “One of the exciting things about the ECX Fabric integration is that you now have more building blocks to work with,” says Martin.
 “For example, you can easily build a connection into the cloud through ECX Fabric and another direct connection to quickly create a redundant and resilient solution.”

 “More connections means more possibilities, and this is a feature of Software Defined Networking with open platforms and APIs” says Martin.
 “Imagine the possibilities of being able to connect to all these networks through one simple interface.
 That is exactly what we are trying to achieve with TPN.

 “Customers of TPN are really pioneers of a new network age.
 TPN requires cloud thinking.
 A change in mindset.
 It’s a change we need to make and we believe our customers need to make. when you do make that change, the outcomes can be incredible.”Martin Bishop, Head of Telstra Programmable Network